 Last week, world leaders, Heads of State,and Chief Executive Officers (CEOs) convened in New York for the fast-paced, high-level segment of the United Nations (UN) General Assembly, and for the first time in recent years, Scouting made it to centre stage.

-At the International Day of Peace celebration at the UN, a delegation of Scouting’s best and brightest from around the world were on hand to be
+At the International Day of Peace celebration at the UN, a delegation of Scouting’s best and brightest from around the world were on hand to be recognised as Messengers of Peace Heroes at the UN Headquarters where they gifted UN Secretary-General Antonio Guterres one billion hours of service on behalf of 50 million Scouts.
+The group also met the President of the General Assembly, María Fernanda Espinosa Garcés, who was on her 3rd day in office.

 "The work of the world doesn't stop on Friday, and that's why we need Scouts.
 I hope you can be my ambassadors, the spokespeople of peace for the United Nations General Assembly,” she remarked.